 Campus Facilities & Equipment

-Bertrand Library holds nearly 860,000 volumes, providing you access to books, maps, journals (both electronic and print) and nearly 300 databases and offers a video editing lab, thousands of audiovisual materials and multimedia equipment.
+Bertrand Library holds nearly 860,000 volumes, providing access to books, maps, journals (both electronic and print) and nearly 300 databases, and offers a video-editing lab, thousands of audiovisual materials and multimedia equipment.
 Computer labs are available across campus, and there are more than 900 wireless access points to ensure almost complete wireless coverage no matter where you go.

 Bucknell is a residential university, so most students live on campus, but learning, service, research and recreation extend off campus.
 You will have the opportunity to volunteer as close as the local nursing home, community center and sustainable farm and as far away as New Orleans and Uganda.
-Every year, students also travel off campus to conduct research with faculty mentors.
+Every year, students travel off campus to conduct research with faculty mentors.
 Destinations have included Alaska, Suriname, Australia and the Sudan.

 More than 45 percent of students spend a summer, semester or year studying off campus through one of the university’s own “in” programs or more than 400 other approved programs in Africa, Asia, Europe, Oceania and North and South America.